bconf-lang/bconf/SPEC.md

 ## Keys

 Keys are always interpreted as strings and can be alphanumeric or quoted.
-Keys can be chained using a dot (`.`) to create nested objects.
+Keys can be chained using a dot (`.`) or an array index accessor (`[]`) to create nested structures.

 Alphanumeric keys can contain ASCII letters, ASCII numbers, underscores, and dashes (`A-Za-z0-9_-`).
-A key made only of digits (e.g., 1234) is still a string.
+A key made only of digits (eg. 1234) is still a string.

 ```bconf
 key = "value"